By Mayo Clinic Staff

 Urine that contains a lot of water and few waste products has little to no odor.
 If urine becomes highly concentrated — a high level of waste products with little water — your urine may have a strong ammonia odor.

 Some foods and medications, such as asparagus or certain vitamins, can cause a noticeable urine odor, even in low concentrations.
 Sometimes, unusual urine odor indicates a medical condition or disease, such as:

-Most changes in urine odor are temporary and don't indicate serious illness.
-But sometimes an unusual urine odor can be associated with an underlying medical condition.
+Most changes in urine odor are temporary and don't mean you have a serious illness, particularly if you have no other symptoms.
+When an unusual urine odor is caused by an underlying medical condition, other symptoms are also present.
 If you're concerned about the odor of your urine, talk to your doctor.